gemoreno/stock-portafolio-suggestion-engine/README.md

 3. Create a virtual environment using `python -m venv myenv`
 4. Activate the virtual environment using `myenv\Scripts\activate`
 5. Install the dependencies using `pip install -r requirements.txt`
-6. Run the application using `flask run`
+6. Run the application using `python app.py`
 7. Open [http://127.0.0.1:5050](http://127.0.0.1:5050)

 ## Team: